PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 >
 > For East / West traffic, this means sending all internal traffic to the TGW where it will then be forwarded directly back to the spoke VPC.
 >
-> Note that Backhaul traffic (VPN / DirectConnect attachments to TGW) would also follow this same logic.
+> Note that Backhaul traffic (VPN / DirectConnect attachments to TGW) usually follows this same pattern.

-  -  Select Route Table `ps-lab-gwlbe-eastwest-1` and edit routes
+  -  Select Route Table `security-vpc-gwlbe-eastwest-1` and edit routes
      -  10.0.0.0/8 -> Transit Gateway -> Select TGW ID
-  -  Select Route Table `ps-lab-gwlbe-eastwest-2` and edit routes
+  -  Select Route Table `security-vpc-gwlbe-eastwest-2` and edit routes
      -  10.0.0.0/8 -> Transit Gateway -> Select TGW ID

 > For this traffic, routes are identical for both AZs, so doesn't strictly require separate route tables.
 We maintain the separation only for consistency and clarity.